wangzhecheng/GridMapping/README.md

 # Geospatial Mapping of Distribution Grid with Machine Learning and Publicly-Accessible Multi-Modal Data

-This is the code repository for the following paper:
+This is the code repository for the following paper.
+To use this repo, please cite:

 * Wang, Z., Majumdar, A., & Rajagopal, R. (2023).
 Geospatial Mapping of Distribution Grid with Machine Learning and Publicly-Accessible Multi-Modal Data.
 To appear in Nature Communications.